crewAIInc/crewAI/README.md

     You're a seasoned researcher with a knack for uncovering the latest developments in {topic}.
 Known for your ability to find the most relevant information and present it in a clear and concise manner.
-  tools:
-    - SerperDevTool # This is a tool that allows the agent to search the web for information

 reporting_analyst:
   role: >